Alexander Shelley: National Arts Centre Orchestra

-Shelley has conducted over 40 world premiere performances.

 United States career

-In April 2023, Shelley was announced as Artistic Director and Music Director of Artis-Naples, home of The Baker Museum and the Naples Philharmonic.
-In a role which expands on his predecessor Andrey Boreyko, Shelley is to provide artistic leadership for the Naples Philharmonic, as well as the entire multidisciplinary organization, which includes visual Arts, Naples International Film Festival, jazz, pops, dance and broadway.
+In April 2023, Shelley was announced as artistic director and music director of Artis-Naples, home of The Baker Museum and the Naples Philharmonic, effective with the 2024-2025 season.
+In a role which expands on his predecessor Andrey Boreyko, Shelley is to provide artistic leadership for the Naples Philharmonic, as well as the entire multidisciplinary organization, which includes visual Arts, Naples International Film Festival, jazz, pops, dance and Broadway.
+In January 2026, Artis-Naples announced an extension of Shelley's contract with the organisation through the 2028-2029 season.

 In November 2024, the Pacific Symphony Orchestra announced the appointment of Shelley as its next music director, effective with the 2026-2027 season, with an initial contract of five years.
-He is to hold the title of music director-designate for the 2025-2026 season.
+He holds the title of music director-designate for the 2025-2026 season.

 Other conducting work

 In January 2015, after several years of collaborations as a guest conductor, the Royal Philharmonic Orchestra named Shelley its principal associate conductor.
 With the RPO, Shelley has curated annual thematic concert series in London's Cadogan Hall, as well as touring nationally and internationally with the orchestra.

 In September 2025, the National Symphony Orchestra Ireland announced the appointment of Shelley as its next principal conductor, effective with the 2026-2027 season, with an initial contract of three seasons.
 He took the role of principal conductor-designate with immediate effect.